Work Comp. Hurt at work. Work-related back injury. Neck injury.

 not injure a spine can be analyzed in the work environment and adapted as

 needed.
 (3) Richmond at-risk of re-injury workers may even be

-for return to work by their muscle responses.
+identified despite their seeming readiness to return to work by their muscle responses.
 Low back injury patients tend

 to use their thoracic spine more.
 (4) Sometimes occupational injury may be related